League City Special Needs Planning Attorney

 - Appointing a legal guardian

-- Appointing a trustee or trustees to hold and distributed money
+- Appointing a trustee or trustees to hold and distribute money

 - Instructing important aspects of the individual’s health, such as their education, where they will live, and other personal needs